kubernetes/test-infra/prow/README.md

    minimum versions: `deck:0.58+`, `plank:0.54+`, `jenkins-operator:0.50+`.
  - *November 2, 2017* `plank:0.53` changes the `type` label key to `prow.k8s.io/type`
    and the `job` annotation key to `prow.k8s.io/job` added in pods.
+ - *October 14, 2017* `deck:0:53+` needs to be updated in conjunction with
+   `jenkins-operator:0:48+` since Jenkins logs are now exposed from the operator and `deck` needs to use the `external_agent_logs` option in order to redirect requests to the location `jenkins-operator` exposes logs.
  - *October 13, 2017* `hook:0.174`, `plank:0.50`, and `jenkins-operator:0.47`
    drop the deprecated `github-bot-name` flag.
  - *October 2, 2017* `hook:0.171`: The label plugin was split into three